 I DO NOT recommend committing to a long-term apartment without having seen it in person -as, unfortunately, there are a lot of rental scams in Queenstown.
 One such example is when the pretend “landlord” says he’s out of the country and to transfer the rental deposit to his bank account and he will leave the keys in a specific place for you to collect.
 As you can probably guess, the keys are never there to be collected, and the “landlord” has done a runner with your money.

-Here are the best apartments I found for short-term rent –
+The best apartments I found for short-term rent

 Glebe Apartments – centrally located (next to Queenstown Gardens in the CBD) these stylish apartments are a great option.
 You can choose from Studio, One; Two or Three bedroom apartments.